UPDATED: Community Question: How Do We Stop Feeling Like Failures?

 How did you do it?
-I’ve dealt with depression my whole life – spent a week in a psych ward a few years back when I was suicidal.
+I’ve dealt with depression my whole life.
 But I’m happy this time – my problem is the anxiety.
 It literally feels like it’s consuming me from the inside out.
 I spend all my time feeling like I’m letting everyone down – my kids, the orphanage kids, my colleagues, my husband, my parents.
 It’s all internal – everyone else has been great and supportive – but I honestly feel like I’m breaking into pieces every single day.

 I live in a tiny village – water and electricity aren’t always available, and decent therapists definitely are not.
 I have to go to the city every few months just to get the medication I have been on for years – except the place we used to get it isn’t safe anymore.
 Just in case I wasn’t anxious enough already.